Minor Head Injury

 • Nausea

-Symptoms of a head injury usually resolve within a week.
-However, in some cases symptoms may persist for weeks or, rarely, months.
-If the symptoms of your minor head injury have not resolved within one week, schedule an appointment with your family doctor.
+Symptoms of a head injury usually resolve within one week.
+However, symptoms may persist for weeks or, rarely, months.
+If symptoms of a minor head injury have not resolved within one week, schedule an appointment with your family doctor.

 Managing at home